 I resigned in February 2019, giving four months' notice.
 Mostly, I just wanted to know I had a date and could start planning my escape from the 9-to-5.
 In July of that year, I packed up my life and boarded a one-way flight to India to volunteer.

 I told everyone I cared about that I was leaving Australia forever, and they understood why.
 Even though I had no plan for the future and no idea how I would fund my travels or feed myself, none of that mattered to me.
 The fact that I had fled a life I despised in pursuit of one I cherished was all that mattered.

 Then I found out the greatest secret in the world: how to see the world without spending a dime.
-I've been living abroad for 15 months now, and I've loved every minute of it.
+After 15 months of living abroad, I can say without a doubt that I have had the time of my life.

 With the exception of Covid, I can go wherever I like. in this world, and be secure in the knowledge that I can make it without worrying about money.
 Using the two strategies I'll be discussing, I'm able to cover nearly all of my living expenses without having to worry about money.

 To fund my travels and new experiences around the globe, I write for about two hours a day.

 The key to free international vacations